B4 2021 Session 3: Air-to-water heat pumps and hydronic systems

 Click here for an important note on continuing education credits

 If you need continuing education credits for this webinar, you will need to pass a quiz with a score of 80% or higher.
 You will be able to view the course on-demand, take the quiz, and complete the evaluation in Slipstream’s Learning Management System.
 Create an account (you only need to do this once) or go directly to the on-demand webinar.
-This link will not allow you to access the LMS until AFTER the live broadcast.
-The quiz will be available immediately after the live broadcast ends and the on-demand recording will be posted within a few days of the live broadcast ending.
 All credits have different expiration dates, so it is to your advantage to take the quiz as soon as possible.

 About Our Speakers